brane-games/imbrane/src/blog/2024-01-17-stop-the-blunders-new-demo-version/index.md

 Secondly, **I'm working on releasing a completely free app about chess opening repertoire creation**.
 When folks saw the opening graph screenshots, a lot of comments were about how they would be interested in something like that, even if it was standalone.
 Now they can have it!

 So a lot more work left.
 Check out the new demo and let me know what you think!

-Heya!
-By this time next week there's going to be a new version of the Demo out.

-What's great about it?
-The game will be translated in couple of languages!
-MoC community stepped in and it seems we'll have the game translated to (at least) Russian, Polish, Swedish, Portuguese, French, Serbian, Vietnamese and German!